lsegal/yardoc.org/site/features.md

 documentation.
-These tags should be able to happily sit side by side RDoc formatted documentation, but provide a much more consistent and usable way to describe important information about objects, such as what parameters they take and what types they are expected to be, what type amethod should return, what exceptions it can raise, if it is deprecated, etc..
+These tags should be able to happily sit side by side RDoc formatted documentation, but provide a much more consistent and usable way to describe important information about objects, such as what parameters they take and what types they are expected to be, what type a method should return, what exceptions it can raise, if it is deprecated, etc..
 It also allows information to be better (and more consistently) organizedduring the output generation phase.
 You can find a list of tags in the [Tags.md](http://yardoc.org/docs/yard/file/docs/Tags.md#List_of_Available_Tags) file.